 Sixth graders help to find alternative energy solutions to the town's energy crisis.

 In the Planet Protectors series, students are introduced to some of the key environmental issues affecting the United States today.
-Each book explores a particular environmental problem.
-These fictional accounts develop as s... more
+Each book explore... more

 Lucy goes on an exciting ocean expedition and finds a way to share the experience with her younger brother.